Horseland (TV series): Bailey Handler and Aztec

-Bailey is the 13-year-old son of the Horseland owners.
+Bailey Handler is the 13-year-old son of the Horseland owners.
 He often takes risks and bets not considering the consequences of his actions, and enjoys joking around and having a good time.
 He loves horses and animals, and insists that they be treated with kindness and gentleness.
 Bailey has a dark brown mullet and dark blue eyes, and is considered the local heartthrob at the stables, much to his own embarrassment.
-Bailey's shown to wear a dark blue long sleeved shirt with the sleeves rolled up and light blue pants.
+Bailey wears dark blue long sleeved shirt with the sleeves rolled up and light blue pants.
 He sometimes wears a cowboy hat.
-He was voiced by David Kalis.
+He is voiced by David Kalis.

-Bailey's horse is Aztec, a brown Kiger Mustang stallion with dark blue highlights.
-He frequently acts irritable and nonchalant, but he does honestly care about his friends and the other animals.
+Bailey's horse is Aztec, a light brown-bay Kiger Mustang stallion with a dark brown mane and tail with dark blue highlights and a white muzzle.
+He frequently acts irritable and nonchalant, but he honestly cares about his friends and other animals.
 He is often protective of his mare friends, much to their irritation, and has shown great courage, determination, and leadership skills.
 His symbol is a dark blue lightning bolt, representing strength.
-He was voiced by D. Kevin Williams.
+He is voiced by Ben Birkholtz.

 Chloe Stilton and Chili

-Chloe is 12 years old and the twin sister of Zoey, and one of the two anti-heroes of the series.
-Chloe is the oldest twin and a confident, skilled young girl who likes to let other people know of her talents.
-She comes from a affluent family and can often be conceited, self-centered, and depthless.
-However, like her sister, Chloe can also be very friendly and polite with the other girls.
+Chloe is the 12-year-old older twin sister of Zoey and one of the two anti-heroes of the series, who is a confident, skilled young girl who likes to let other people know of her talents.
+She comes from an affluent family and can often be conceited, self-centered, and depthless, but like her sister, Chloe can also be very friendly and polite with the other girls.
 She has an unrequited crush on Bailey, and would go to great lengths to impress him.
 She is especially fond of fashion and makeup, and loves to look great when she rides.
-Though Chloe is competitive with her sister, Zoey, they still support each other when it's important.
+Though Chloe is competitive with her sister, Zoey, they still support each other when it is important.
 Chloe has strawberry blonde hair and light green eyes.
-She is wearing a lavender jumper, a lavender headband and purple pants.
-She was voiced by Bianca Heyward (season 1-2) and Caroline Iliff (season 3).
+She wears a lavender jumper, a lavender headband and purple pants.
+She is voiced by Bianca Heyward (season 1-2) and Caroline Iliff (in "Win Some, Lose Some", and in some episodes of season 2 and in season 3).

-Chloe's horse is Chili, a light grey Dutch Warmblood stallion with lavender highlights in his mane and tail.
+Chloe's horse is Chili, a light grey Dutch Warmblood stallion with lavender highlights in his white mane and tail and a dark gray blaze on his muzzle.
 Chili shares Chloe's confidence to the point that he feels he is the most talented horse at Horseland, though he often feels upstaged and unappreciated by his showy rider.
-He and Aztec disagree with each other frequently, but they do never let it ruin their friendship.
+He and Aztec disagree with each other frequently.
 Both Chili and his rider are talented in dressage.
 His symbol is a lavender diamond, representing discipline.
-He was voiced by Stephen Michael Shelton.
+He is voiced by Stephen Michael Shelton.